sweng-epfl/public/exams/midterm/2021-exam-1-solutions/ReadMe.md

 - [Question 4](Q4/ReadMe.md), worth 25 points
 - [Question 5](Q5/ReadMe.md), worth 35 points

-The feedback survey is on Moodle, worth 2 points.
-You must complete it before Friday 23:59, but you do not need to do so during the exam.
+The feedback survey is [on Moodle](https://moodle.epfl.ch/mod/questionnaire/view.php?id=1166873), worth 2 points.
+You must complete it before Friday, October 22, 23:59, but you do not need to do so during the exam.
-It is anonymous: Moodle will tell us who answered and what the overall answers were, but not who gave which answer.
+Your answers are automatically anonymized by Moodle; it only tells us who filled in the survey and who didn't.